-A. Does your institution make use of SAT I, SAT II, or ACT scores in admission decisions for first-time, first-year, degree-seeking applicants?
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
 Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2007.